The Young Pope: Reception

 The Young Pope received positive reviews in the UK, Ireland, and Italy.
 Jude Law's performance has garnered praise by Jasper Rees of The Daily Telegraph, while the Italian weekly Catholic magazine Famiglia Cristiana objected to "caricature-like characters created to appeal to an American audience".

 On US review aggregator Metacritic, it has a rating of 68, indicating "generally favorable reviews".
-The show also currently has a 79% positive rating from review aggregator Rotten Tomatoes combining 76 reviews.
+The show also currently has an 80% positive rating from review aggregator Rotten Tomatoes combining 89 reviews.
 Its "Critics Consensus": "The Young Pope's original premise and stylish blend of over-the-top melodrama with profane comedy helps overcome an occasionally muddled plot."

 Some Catholic reviewers were put off by what they perceived as the series' anti-Catholic stance.
 Such critics took issue with a presentation of the Church they found to be caricatural and "cartoonish".
 Other reviewers complained about anti-Catholicism in the entertainment industry more broadly.
-However, some conservative reviewers praised the show for its portrayal of tradition and authentic religious devotion.
+Some conservative reviewers and traditionalist Catholics praised the show for its portrayal of tradition and authentic religious devotion.